Ceryse Hightower, as depicted by Magali Villeneuve in The World of Ice & Fire.

 The World of Ice & Fire (mentioned)|

 Queen Ceryse Hightower was a lady of House Hightower and was the daughter of Lord Martyn Hightower of Oldtown.
-Her uncle was one of the High Septons during the reign of King Aegon I Targaryen.
+Her maternal uncle was one of the High Septons during the reign of King Aegon I Targaryen.
 She eventually married Prince Maegor Targaryen, becoming his first (of many) wives.